 You configure your connection using a dsn in the form:

-So, to connect to SQS, you would do:
+So, to connect to Amazon SQS, you would do:

 By default every message will be sent, if you just want to test functionality without actually sending the message you can set this environment variable to turn off all the queues.

-If you set the environment variable MORP_DSN with your connection dsn, morp will automatically configure itself on first import.
+Set this environment variable with your connection dsn so morp can automatically configure itself when the interface is first requested.